trimstray/test-your-sysadmin-skills/README.md

 <br>

+<p align="center">:star:</p>

-<p align="center">"<i>A great Admin doesn't need to know everything, but they should be able to come up with amazing solutions to impossible projects.</i>" - cwheeler33 (ServerFault)</p>
+<p align="center"><sup>"<i>A great Admin doesn't need to know everything, but they should be able to come up with amazing solutions to impossible projects.</i>" - cwheeler33 (ServerFault)</sup></p>

+<p align="center">:star:</p>

-<p align="center">"<i>My skills are making things work, not knowing a billion facts. [...]
+<p align="center"><sup>"<i>My skills are making things work, not knowing a billion facts. [...]
 If I need to fix a system I’ll identify the problem, check the logs and look up the errors.
-If I need to implement a solution I’ll research the right solution, implement and document it, the later on only really have a general idea of how it works unless I interact with it frequently... it’s why it’s documented.</i>" - Sparcrypt (Reddit)</p>
+If I need to implement a solution I’ll research the right solution, implement and document it, the later on only really have a general idea of how it works unless I interact with it frequently... it’s why it’s documented.</i>" - Sparcrypt (Reddit)</sup></p>

 <br>